 Adrenal Fatigue can be a reason women are exhausted, irritable and unhappy.
-It is related to hormone health, so here is the bioidentical perspective on why you always feel tired and stressed.
+It is related to hormone health.

 A seemingly unrelated series of symptoms such as low libido, feeling light-headed on standing up, finding it difficult to concentrate, having problems with digestion and a series of coughs and colds could be related to adrenal fatigue.

 Unfortunately at menopause many symptoms can get ‘lumped in’ as being menopause-related when it could be another factor altogether.

 Women are often offered antidepressants to help with low mood and fatigue, but there are some basics you can tackle yourself to help your condition.

 This whole series of non-specific symptoms has been named the 21st century disease, and it’s become so commonplace it has been recognised by the World Health Organisation.

 Adrenal Fatigue occurs because the adrenals – walnut-sized glands that sit just above the kidneys – get overworked.
 The adrenals are expected to churn out high levels of the hormone cortisol, traditionally during short-term periods of high stress.

 Unfortunately we are now seeming to be in an endless stress cycle, so our adrenals can burn out and we turn to stimulants such as caffeine, sugar and alcohol to keep us going.